 The source data is contained in two files.
 The first file, known as the layer file, contains a list of unit names to be assigned to each layer.
 Note that it is not possible to plot layers that contain more than a single unit name.
 Layer names are listed one per line.
 The second file contains the elevation data.
 This dataset may be entered with a single set of coordinates, elevation, and layer number on each line.
 The number of layers in this dataset should be one greater than the number of layer names specified in the layers file.
 Alternatively, data may be entered in a format consistent to that used to define elevation data in the groundwater model FEFLOW.

-The following is an example of the X-Y-Z file:
+The following is an example of an Elevation file:

 The following is an example FEFLOW file format (in this case, wrapped to fit the page):